Kassavin/Kassavin.github.io/README.md

 [1 - Store a Number](https://kassavin.github.io/Ethereum_DApps/1_Number/src/index.html)

-Framework: None <br/>
-Description: This DApp allows any user to store a number.
-The number can be updated by any user, any number of times.
+This DApp allows any user to store a number.
+The number can be updated by any user, any number of times.<br/>
+Framework: None

 [2 - Store a Nickname](https://kassavin.github.io/Ethereum_DApps/2_Nickname/src/index.html)

-Framework: None <br/>
 Description: This DApp allows any user to store a Nickname.
 The Nickname can be updated any number of times.
+Framework: None

 [3 - Purchase T-Coin](https://kassavin.github.io/T_Coin)

-Framework: None <br/>
-Description: This DApp allows any user to purchase T-Coins using Ether.
+This DApp allows any user to purchase T-Coins using Ether.
+Framework: None